ichthyosaurus/harbour-lovegame/README.body.md

 })dnl
 ifdef(${__X_description}, ${

-Connect to another person on a deeply personal level by sharing answers to a series of questions.
+Connect with another person on a deeply personal level by sharing answers to a series of questions.

 __name uses the 36 questions developed in Aron et al. (1997, PSPB 23/4)